conda/conda/docs/source/dev-guide/deep-dive-install.md

 9. `prefix_record_groups`, records installed packages in the environment via `CreatePrefixRecordAction` actions.

-Let's discuss them for the command we are describing in this guide: `conda install numpy`.
+Let's discuss these actions groups for the command we are describing in this guide: `conda install numpy`.
 The solution given by the solver says we need to:

 * unlink Python 3.9.6
 * link Python 3.9.9